hcilab/wams/README.md

 The code above will spawn a wrapped `h1` element with width of `200` and height of `100`, positioned at `{ x: 300, y: 100 }`.

 ### Adding interactivity

+> **Note** An item must have its coordinates, width and height defined to be interactive

 Let's get back to our Hello world example with a green square.
 Just a static square is not that interesting, though.
 Let's make it **draggable**:
 ```javascript
 ...